harljos/gymplanr/README.md

 ## Motivation

-### Alot of people want to get into fitness, but they aren't sure where to start.
+### A lot of people want to get into fitness, but they aren't sure where to start.
 I know when I first started my fitness journey there was so much information I had to learn.
 How to structure a workout, what exercises hit which muscles, how many sets and reps do I do.
-The list goes on and on, so I built gymplanr to streamline the process to generate a full workout plan based on what your looking for with no prior knowledge about fitness.
+The list goes on and on, so I built gymplanr to streamline the process to generate a full workout plan based on what you're looking for with no prior knowledge about fitness.

 ## 🚀 Quick Start